Activities to avoid and change,

 This problem can be hard to resolve when a yank on the shoulder has created a problem in the joints on either end of the clavicle.
 A binding or mild separation in the acromioclavicular joint can perpetuate this trigger point activity.

-If you sit at a desk with your elbows on the armrests, this muscle will shorten, and the headache will usually lessen.
+If you sit at a desk with your elbows supported by armrests, this muscle will shorten, and the headache will usually lessen.
 Unfortunately, when you get up from the desk this part of the trapezius will stretch as your shoulder drops.
 The headache will then get worse as the trapezius supports the weight of the shoulder.

 A lot has been written about using chairs with the right armrests instead of actually dealing with the underlying problem.
 Your goal should be that the trapezius shortens and lengthens comfortably.